 Set Up an Appointment or Drop In

 As a Simmons alumna/us, you can make up to four (4) free appointments in person or by phone each year.
+Appointments may be for a half-hour or for a full hour.
 To schedule an appointment with a CEC career coach you may call the CEC at 617-521-2488, e-mail us at firstname.lastname@example.org, or just stop by the CEC.
 The CEC is now located on the first floor of the SOM/Academic Building, Suite M107-M112.
 You can also stop by during Drop-in Hours to meet with a coach on a first-come, first-served basis for 15 minutes.
-Drop-in hours are held year-round, every Monday and Tuesday from 3:00-4:30 PM and Wednesday and Thursday from 1:30-3:00 PM.
+Drop-in hours are held year-round, every Monday & Tuesday from 3:00-4:30 PM and Wednesday & Thursday from 1:30-3:00 PM.

 CEC Services for Alums